 GFWC Success for Survivors Scholarship

 The GFWC Success for Survivors Scholarship was created to help survivors of intimate partner violence who are seeking a post-secondary education.
 The goals of the scholarship are to provide a means to achieve both financial and personal independence.
-The scholarship was first awarded in 2012 and according to gfwc.org: “In 2015 GFWC was honored to award four recipients with $2,500 scholarships.”
+The scholarship was first awarded in 2012 and since its inception, GFWC has awarded more than $97,500 in scholarship funds.

 Candidates must meet all of the following eligibility requirements to apply: